 The following document is designed to provide you with additional information to help you and your child to settle in at Singleton C of E School quickly.

 Absence / Attendance

-- Doors open 8:40am
+- Doors open 8:40 am

-- Registration closes at 8:50am
+- Registration closes at 8:50 am

-- End of school day 3:15pm
+- End of school day 3:15 pm

-- Which equates to 32 hours and 30 minutes a week.
+- This equates to 32 hours and 30 minutes a week.

 How we manage lateness: